atarola/pyjojo/README.md

 *Note*: return values MUST show up in stdout

+Added the ability to start pyjojo with --force-json.
+Should only be used if you absolutely must; i.e. you're using a 3rd party application that will not set the "Content-Type: application/json" header properly.

 ## Tutorial

 Create a directory to store the bash scripts, by default pyJoJo will be pointed at /srv/pyjojo.